Ankush-Gupta04/TaxoAlign/README.md

 # TaxoAlign: Multi-Taxonomy Contextually Aligned Citation Recommendations

-**Paper status:** _Under review at PVLDB_

-## Overview

-**TaxoAlign** is a novel, resource-efficient citation recommendation algorithm that leverages hierarchical multi-taxonomy representations to deliver **contextually relevant, interpretable, and precise scholarly paper recommendations**.
-Unlike prior approaches, TaxoAlign fuses flat and hierarchical taxonomies (arXiv and ACM CCS), deep semantic embeddings (SciBERT, KeyLLM), and a sliding-window mechanism to both recommend relevant citations and pinpoint the optimal insertion point within the input text.

 - **Database:** The core database used in this project is [ArSyTa](https://huggingface.co/datasets/goyalkaraniit/ArSyTa), a large-scale, up-to-date scholarly citation dataset hosted on HuggingFace Datasets.
-- **Paper:** _TaxoAlign: A Multi-Taxonomy Contextually Aligned Recommendations for Scholarly Papers_ (Gupta, Aggarwal, Mohania) - currently under review at PVLDB.

 ---

 ## Brief Description